 Insegt Fiber – A powerful tool for understanding fiber-reinforced composites

 Fiber trajectories and their orientations are used for understanding the damage mechanisms and strength properties of real composites, as well as the effect of the manufacturing process over the designed architectures.
-Insegt Fibre can accurately measure the individual center lines of unidirectional fibers that are densely packed inside a composite.
+Insegt Fiber can accurately measure the individual center lines of unidirectional fibers that are densely packed inside a composite.
 Thanks to Insegt, the method requires minimal input from the user.
 For its robustness to image quality, the tool is applicable to i) fast scans acquired while loading a material in situ and ii) larger regions of interest (e.g. complete bundles) acquired at lab sources in reduced times.
-See our study on the robustness of the tool across image resolutions and the investigation of fiber reorientation under compression loading and the evolution of fiber deflection leading to kink-band formation, where we also consider local changes in orientation along the fiber direction.
+See our study on robustness of the tool across image resolutions, and the investigation of fiber reorientation under compression loading and the evolution of fiber deflection leading to kink-band formation, where we also consider local changes in orientation along the fiber direction.

 Whether you need a tool for understanding damage mechanisms, or a fast way of characterizing your fiber microstructure, download Insegt Fiber and give it a try!

 For support and collaborations, contact: Monica Jane Emerson (firstname.lastname@example.org).